tkim1302/tetris-vanilla-js/README.md

 1. Use the following controls:

-- Arrow Left/Right: Move the tetromino horizontally.
+- Left Arrow/Right Arrow: Moves the tetromino horizontally.
-- Arrow Up: Rotate the shape 90 degree clockwise.
+- Up Arrow: Rotates the tetromino 90 degrees clockwise.
+- Down Arrow: Moves the tetromino down by one cell

 2. Clear rows by filling them completely with tetrominos to get scores.